martinvonz/jj/README.md

 The tool is quite feature-complete, but some important features like (the equivalent of) `git blame` are not yet supported.
 There are also several performance bugs.
 It's also likely that workflows and setups different from what I personally use are not well supported.
-For example, pull-request workflows currently require too many manual steps.

 I have almost exclusively used `jj` to develop the project itself since early January 2021.
 I haven't had to re-clone from source (I don't think I've even had